-There seem to be conflicting opinions about what’s most important to grow muscles: protein or caloric surplus.
-The answer is complex and shouldn’t point to one or the other, but the correct combination of both.
+There seem to be conflicting opinions about what’s most important to grow muscles: the intake of protein or total calories.
+Personal trainers should know that the answer is complex and shouldn’t point to one or the other, but the correct combination of both.

 The process of building muscle is referred to as muscle protein synthesis.
 According to Jessica Spendlove, Sports Dietitian and nutrition consultant, “There are two important stages in muscle protein synthesis — the breakdown phase, which occurs when you train…and then the growth or synthesis phase, which is caused by ingesting food, in particular, protein-based foods.”

 Muscle strength can be acquired simply by engaging in resistance exercises.
 However, weight training comprises only part of the equation.
 Successful muscle mass gains require placing the body in an energy surplus, a mindful and prudent total caloric increase.

 Chloe McLeod, a Sports Dietitian from Australia, suggests the following: “I usually look at around an extra 500 calories per day, so there’s an excess amount of energy available for the muscles to grow.”
 If you have been certified through the NFPT, then this is a point you already understand.

 McLeod further points out the need to supply these extra calories both before and after exercise.
 “Fueling the weight training session beforehand but also having the energy availability right after…allows the muscles to recover and growth to occur.”